A Shift On Women’s Surgical Ward

 We Are Worth It

-I wrote this blog in Feb 2022 in the midst of the pandemic while working in a COVID ward.
 Around that time my NSW colleagues had taken strike action due to serious concerns about the quality of care they were able to give.
-Unacceptable nurse:patient ratios and pay inequity the major problems
+Unacceptable nurse:patient ratios and pay inequity were the major problems

 Now, November 2022 i can sympathise with the plight of NHS nurses in the UK.
 Underpaid, under- staffed, working mandatory 12 hour shifts, the pandemic was the straw that broke the camels back.
-Maintaining the sympathy, compassion, resilience and energy needed for this job with those conditions and the UK government ignoring their concerns and requests, seems they’ve no choice but to strike.
+Maintaining the sympathy, compassion, resilience and energy needed for this job with those conditions and the UK government seemingly ignoring their concerns and requests, they’ve no choice but to strike.

 Lacking these qualities the job might hurt you or you might inadvertently hurt the very people you’re meant to be caring for.